learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 Access to the _prod_ clusters could be further locked down by preventing _all_ humans from accessing — all deployments to these clusters could be done through an automated continuous deployment (CD) tool.

-_All this can help you reducing the risk of human error to a minimum in your clusters._
+_All this can help you reduce the risk of human error to a minimum in your clusters._

 **These were the pros — let's check out the cons.**